 The LakeWatch program is made possible through the dedication of its volunteers.
-We would like to thank Ken Dion for coordinating the sampling of Kehewin Lake in 2011.
-We would also like to thank Jessica Davis and Pauline Pozsonyi who were summer interns with ALMS in 2011.
+We would like to thank volunteer Ken Dion for his assistance with sampling in 2013.
+We would also like to thank Jared Ellenor, Nicole Meyers, and Elynne Murray who were summer technicians with ALMS in 2013.
 Program Coordinator Bradley Peter was instrumental in planning and organizing the field program.
-Technologists Shelley Manchur and Brian Jackson were involved in the training aspects of the program.
+Technologists Trina Ball and Brian Jackson were involved in the training aspects of the program.
 Doreen LeClair, Chris Rickard, and Lisa Reinbolt were responsible for data management.
-The 2012 report was prepared by Bradley Peter and Arin Dyer.
-Alberta Environment, the Beaver River Watershed Alliance (BRWA), and the Municipal District of Wainwright were major sponsors of the LakeWatch program.
+Théo Charette, Ron Zurawell, Lori Neufeld, and Sarah Lord prepared the original report, which was updated for 2012 by Bradley Peter and Arin Dyer.
+Alberta Environment and the Beaver River Watershed Alliance (BRWA) were major sponsors of the program.